Writing Custom Systems¶

 throw SystemNotRegisteredException(DbSchedulerSystem::class)

-If your system needs a component inside the application (like a listener), register it as a test bean:
+If your system needs a hook inside the app (a listener, an interceptor, a captor), register it as a test bean:

 springBoot(